geeogi/async-python-lambda-template/README.md

 This will make a fresh install of the production requirements into a `dist/` directory and will copy in the contents of the `src/` directory.
 The `dist/` directory is zipped to produce `dist.zip` which can be deployed to AWS lambda through the AWS console or by uploading to S3.

-> For a smaller deployment package you can configure a [lambda layer with aiobotocore installed](https://github.com/keithrozario/Klayers/blob/master/deployments/python3.8/arns/eu-west-1.csv).
+> For a smaller deployment package you could configure a [lambda layer with aiobotocore installed](https://github.com/keithrozario/Klayers/blob/master/deployments/python3.8/arns/eu-west-1.csv).
 The aiobotocore and aiohttp dependencies can then be removed from `requirements-prod.txt`.

 ## Q&A